 - Examined the scope of the issues contained in the policies of participating countries to determine how to address pertinent energy issues;

-- Examined best practices on policies, action plans and implementation of interventions in both the Caribbean region and across the world to guide the development of tailored strategies and action plans for the OECS members;
+- Examined best practices on policies, action plans and implementation of interventions in both the Caribbean region and across the world develop tailored strategies and action plans for the OECS members;

-- Identified the most critical sectors with high energy utilization, based on consultation with stakeholders, and determined priorities for which action plans would be developed;
+- Identified the most critical sectors with high energy utilization, based on consultation with stakeholders;

-- Evaluated the potential EE market in terms of investment and energy savings, for all the sectors: residential, public, commercial and industrial
+- Evaluated the potential EE market in terms of investment and energy savings;

-- Identified and prioritized the main barriers to the effective implementation of interventions aimed at increasing energy efficiency in the target energy sectors;
+- Identified and prioritized the main barriers to the effective implementation of interventions aimed at increasing energy efficiency;

 - Developed a Regional Energy Efficiency Strategy (REES), as well as a national energy efficiency strategy, for each participating member country of the OECS;

 - Developed sub-regional and national action plans for each participating member country of the OECS to implement the interventions identified in the strategies;